ab-abel/fastapi_blog/Readme.md

-# Simple FastAPI Login project #
+# Simple FastAPI Blog #

 ### Overview
-This project serve as a simple login system for other application to interface.
-The database for which the login api is built is PostgreSQL.Also included is an SMTP module using yagmail which is aimed to assist with users who has forgotten their password.
+This is a simple blog backend project, using fastapi. the backend to the blog site being PostgreSQL server.

 ## Features in brief
-1. Reset forgotten password
+1. login
 2. Change Password
 3. Register
 4. Login
+5. create Post
+6. view Post
+7. comment features.

 ## Architecture